EXPERT PROMPTING MASTERCLASS

 Act as three skeptics:

-2. The competitor: How would they exploit weaknesses?
+2. Competitor: How exploit weaknesses?

-Each provides their perspective, then I'll revise based on valid concerns.
+Each provides perspective, then I'll revise.

 The Expert Troubleshooting Checklist

-When output quality is poor, ask:
+When output quality is poor:

 Content Issues: